gwizdala/gwizdala.github.io/content/posts/delegated-administration-in-pingone.md

 ![A screenshot of the customerAdmin's view into the users under the Sample Users Population](../images/delegated-administration-in-pingone/admin-view-users.png)
 *Identity Data Admin View*

-Using what you just learned, assign the same Role to your Workforce Admin but with their permission pointed to the Sample Users Population in the Workforce Environment.
+Using what you just learned, assign the same Admin Role to your Workforce Admin but with their permission pointed to the Sample Users Population in the Workforce Environment.

 ## Delegating Administration by Group